Michelleoc/pands-project/README.md

 Each model in turn is trained on these smaller sets whith some of the data held back for testing within each set/fold.
 Each model is tested on the data held back for testing (i.e., it is used as a test set to compute a performance measure such as accuracy).

-I set out the parameters of the Cross Validation by selecting the number of folds (10), setting shuffle to True and randon state to 1 to avoid repeat shuffling/splits and overlap of data.
+I set out the parameters of the Cross Validation by selecting the number of folds/splits of the dataset (10).
+I set shuffle to True and random state to 1 to avoid repeat shuffling/splits and overlap of data.

 There is an option to set the scorer object with the scoring parameter, I have set the scoring method to be accuracy to get the count of correct predictions.
 Accruacy score will give the mean % of the number correct results and the standard deviation for this %.